A-kofod/TekPhase/README.md

 The program produces mathematically consistent vector plots.
 The interface is functional rather than polished, and some features may feel clumsy - to be improved in future updates.

-A complete guide and full documentation will be provided in a future updated ´README´.
+A complete guide and full documentation will be provided in a future updated `README`.

 ## How to download

-The application is available as a standalone ´.exe´.
+The application is available as a standalone `.exe`.
 No additional software is required to run TekPhase.

 Older versions are available in the repository, but it is recommended to download the newest version.
 Go to the repository → Releases → select the latest `TekPhase.exe`.